CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

 * The corresponding world is created by the tenant controller.
 * In URL resolution part, API Server will automatically use "xxx" as tenant if request.user.tenant is not available.

+### Other CRD Designs discussed

+We have considered the design to copy the system CRD to each tenant's world for simplicity in CRD searching logic.
+In this design, when the system tenant decides to publish a CRD, the system copies the CRD to spaces of applicable regular tenants.
+Yet I am moving away from it as it is less flexible and responsive than desired.
+Consider the following scenarios:
+* When copying a CRD from system's space to tenant's space, the tenant's own CRD is overwritten.
+If the system CRD contains some tricky bugs and the tenant would like to revert to his own copy CRD after a period, he has to retrieve the CRD source file and apply it.
+If the orginal CRD yaml file is gone, he cannot even revert.
+While with current design, it can be done by just changing MultiTenancyCRDPolicy of the tenant.
+* If the system tenant would like to recall a published CRD, it needs to remove the CRD from each affected tenant.
+Yet with the no-copy design, it involves only one deletion in the system space.

+Besides, the copy-CRD-to-tenant design also has the following disadvantages comparing to design given earlier:
+1. delay in deployment.
+It costs time and resources to copying.
+2. It needs a new controller to watch for the CRD, which will copy the CRD to tenant spaces or remove CRD from tenant spaces.

+The advantage of copy-CRD-to-tenant scheme is simplicity, as all the CRDs that the tenant has access are in the tenant's own space and we don't need to worry about authorization.
+However, as explained above, the logic to search matching CRD is in the api server side, not the client side.
+Therefore, no concern about client authorization is necessary.
+Besides, per the pseudo-code given above, the complixity of the CRD matching is acceptable.